zng-ui/zng/TODO/Text.md

 * Implement underline, strikethrough.
 * Review TODOs in code.

+# Outline

+* See `core::text::shaping::outline`.
+* Implement `UnderlineSkip::GLYPHS` using a filled, stroked outline for clipping.

 # Mixed Content

 * Implement text runs composed of multiple styles (can use h_stack!?)